Interest in reining in civil asset forfeiture, whereby law enforcement authorities can confiscate money and property, has been growing.

 State legislators have responded in recent weeks to concern about civil asset forfeiture.
 Below are some of the developments in recent weeks.

-The trend in state legislation has been to require a conviction for forfeiture proceedings under an amount ranging from $40,000 to $100,000, and allowing federal forfeiture laws to be used on amounts greater than that amount.
+The trend in state legislation has been to require a conviction for forfeiture proceedings.
+Also, legislation has restricted forfeiture for amounts less than a certain level ranging from $40,000 to $100,000, and allowing federal forfeiture laws to be used on amounts greater than that amount.
 Legislation also has addressed reporting requirements and raising the proof of evidence required for forfeiture.

 The Alabama District Attorneys Association announced March 1 the creation of a voluntary Alabama Forfeiture Accountability System.
 Local district attorney’s offices are supposed to track the date and location of property seizures, if property owners were represented by an attorney, final disposition of a case, and which agencies received proceeds.